-Sciatica is a kind of back pain that most commonly arises due to a herniated disc in the lower spine.
-This herniation can cause compression of nerves along with adding extra pressure on them.
-Compression of the sciatic nerve can lead to excruciating pain which begins in your lower back and can radiate to your buttocks, hips, legs, and even your feet.
-Typically sciatica is known to affect only one particular side of a person’s body.
+Sciatica is a type of back pain that also radiates or shoots into the leg.
+Sciatica most commonly arises due to a herniated disc in the lower spine.
+Disc herniation’s can compress the nerves where they exit the spine and cause sciatica.
+Pressure on the sciatic nerve can cause excruciating pain in lower back which radiates to your buttocks, thighs, legs, and into your feet.
+True sciatica will typically only effect one side of the body.

 If you are looking for a Trusted Chiropractor in Cincinnati, Call us at (513) 428-9355